Our Collection /

 When funds are available, the Art Bank will announce a purchase deadline on the Canada Council Art Bank website.

-Artists and dealers will be invited to submit one slide (or digital image) per artist of a work created within the previous five years, with the documentation requested on the submission form.
+Artists and dealers will be invited to submit one digital image per artist of a work created within the previous five years, with the documentation requested on the submission form.

 The Art Bank Acquisition Committee, consisting of artists and members of the visual arts community (curator, director or dealer) will meet to select the work for purchase.
 In order to avoid possible conflicts of interest, the Art Bank Acquisition Committee will adhere to the Canada Council Peer Review Recommendations.